pagopa/interop-signalhub-core/README.md

 ./script/infra-status.sh
 ```

-also available scripts for stop and destroy container which has been created with this:
+Moreover it's available scripts for stop and destroy containers which has been created with this:

 ```
 ./script/infra-stop.sh // Stop containers